linuxfrorg/linuxfr.org/README.md

 How to run the specs
 --------------------

-1) Be sure that redis and ElasticSearch are running
+1) Be sure that redis is running

 2) And now, just run rspec (and repeat this step until done):